memopussle/todolist-API/README.md

 - store the first ajax GET reuqest in a function and call that function at the end in order to push it to HTML after a new task is created

 VI.
 Remove a task
+- create a new button and link Delete request to each button

 VII.
 Mark a task as complete using PUT request
+- if input is completed, check it and link PUT request to each completed task

 VIII.
 Mark a task as active
+- if the tak is incomplete, we can uncheck it and link PUT request to each incompleted task